Clemson faces more QB questions before Wake Forest game

 “I’ve got to embrace this role now,” said Brice, Lawrence’s backup on the depth chart.
 “You never know what’s going to happen so you must be ready to go no matter what.”

+The Tigers got some positive news Monday when Clemson coach Dabo Swinney said the 6-foot-6 Lawrence was back at practice.

-Coach Dabo Swinney said Saturday that Lawrence had concussion-like symptoms when he headed to the locker room before the end of the first half against Syracuse.
+Swinney had said Saturday that Lawrence had concussion-like symptoms when he headed to the locker room before the end of the first half against Syracuse.

-But the Tigers’ co-offensive coordinator said Monday that Lawrence’s injury was more a neck strain, so the 6-foot-6 freshman might take part in practice Monday night and possibly be ready to play against the Demon Deacons (3-2, 0-1).
+But Scott said earlier Monday that Lawrence’s injury was more a neck strain.
+The quarterback’s ability to work out with the team makes it more likely he’ll be ready for Wake Forest (3-2, 0-1).

 “We keep in touch,” Brice said, smiling.